-How to Get Certified
+How to Be Certified as an Environmental Educator

-Step 3.
+STEP 2.
 Portfolio Development

 This certification process is a competency-based program - one where the applicant will demonstrate what they know and can do through a portfolio.
 Download the Portfolio Planning Rubric for the level of certification you are pursuing (Certified Environmental Educator or Certified Master Environmental Educator) to help you build your portfolio.
+Portfolios can be developed at an applicant’s own pace or by participating in CAEE's Online Summer Course, Principles and Foundations of Environmental Education.

 • Certified Environmental Educator Portfolio Planning Rubric (Word or PDF)

-• Certified Master Environmental Educator Portfolio Planning Rubric (Word or PDF)
+• Certified Master Environmental Educator Portfolio Planning Rubric (Word or PDF) *Revised April 2019

-There are five themes that an applicant should be proficient in to achieve certification:
+There are five themes that an applicant should be proficient in to achieve Certification:

 • Environmental Literacy